yoic1239/odin-recipes/README.md

 # odin-recipes
-A basic recipe website built with HTML only.
+A basic recipe website built with HTML and simple CSS.